Cratesy/employee-tracker/README.md

 ## Description

-I've been tasked with making making a command-line application that allows the user to;
+I've been tasked with making a command-line application that allows the user to;

 - add departments/roles/employees
 - remove departments/roles/employees